TUMRT/online_3D_racing_line_planning/README.md

 ```

 ### 4. Racing Line Generation
-We distinguish between the global and the local racing line.
 The global racing line is the closed racing line around the track.
 It is generated offline and implemented using Casadi.
 A constraint of the formulated OCP is that the start state must equal the end state.

 In contrast to the global racing line, the local racing line has a limited spatial horizon and is the time-optimal trajectory for the upcoming track section.
 It is generated online with a moving horizon and implemented using Acados.
 #### Global Racing Line (offline)